Sohail-er/Worldwide-College-Info-Fetcher/README.md

 # Worldwide-College-Info-Fetcher
-Fetches colleges from worldwide using API's
+#Fetches colleges from worldwide using API's
+#Using DOM manipulation configure the data in the webpage